 The remainder of the updated recommendations represented logical and evidence-based evolutions of those contained in the initial European Strategy.
 All have been, or are in the process of being, implemented.

-As the second update of the European Strategy gets underway, the stakes are high.
-Europe, in collaboration with partners from around the world, is engaged in R&D projects for a range of ambitious post-LHC facilities under the CLIC and FCC umbrellas.
-It is time to check progress on these, matching their expected performance to physics needs.
-The discussions will be based on scientific evidence gleaned from the impressive results coming in from the LHC, as well as from technological and resourcing considerations.
+As the second update of the European Strategy got underway, in 2016, the stakes were high.
+Europe, in collaboration with partners from around the world, was engaged in R&D projects for a range of ambitious post-LHC facilities at CERN under the CLIC and FCC umbrellas.
+It was time to check progress on these, matching their expected performance to physics needs as well as compared to other projects being considered beyond Europe: the International Linear Collider (ILC) project in Japan, and the Circular Electron-Positron Collider (CEPC) in China.
+Discussions would be based on scientific evidence gleaned from the impressive results coming in from the LHC, as well as from technological and resourcing considerations.

-In other areas of particle physics, much has changed since the last strategy update.
-Europe, through CERN, is now contributing fully to a globally-coordinated neutrino programme with experiments to be carried out in the USA and Japan.
-The International Linear Collider, which would be complementary to the LHC, remains on the table with a site having been identified in Japan and a decision on whether to go forward expected soon.
-There are ambitious plans to build a large collider in China.
+In other areas of particle physics, much had changed since the last strategy update.
+Europe, through CERN, was contributing fully to a globally-coordinated neutrino programme with experiments to be carried out in the USA and Japan.
+The ILC, which would be complementary to the LHC, remained on the table with a site having been identified in Japan and a decision on whether to go forward eagerly anticipated.
+There were ambitious plans to build a large collider in China.
 And at CERN, a study to investigate the potential for physics beyond colliders, maximising the potential for CERN’s unique accelerator complex, was launched in 2016.
-All of these factors will feed into the deliberations soon to get underway to update the European Strategy for Particle Physics.
+All of these factors have fed into the updated European Strategy for Particle Physics.